The Best Sustainable Jewellery Brands

 The gold and silver Emma uses for her collections are 100% recyclable (where possible) and are also all Fairtrade.
-She works on a ‘made to order’ basis to combat overproduction, and her studio practices sustainability by making sure reyclable materials are always recycled, the lamps are energy efficient, and print paper is recycled.
-This is exactly the kind of brand to support – one that practices sustainability not only in their collections, but in their personal lives, too.
-Emmaaitchison.com
+She works on a ‘made to order’ basis to combat overproduction, while her studio practices sustainability by ensuring materials are always recycled where possible – the lamps are even energy efficient. emmaaitchison.com

-After completing a masters at Central St Martins in Ethical Jewellery, Arabel created her eponymous brand selling jewellery that adheres to her commitment to using sustainable practices by finding and using only the most environmentally and culturally responsible sources.
-From fair mining to ethical sourcing, the brand helps to sustain individuals, communities, animal and marine life.
-Arabellebrusan.com
+After completing a masters at Central St Martins in ethical jewellery, Arabel founded her eponymous brand selling jewellery which adheres to sustainable practices by finding and using only the most environmentally and culturally responsible sources.
+From fair mining to ethical sourcing, the brand helps to sustain individuals, communities, animal and marine life. arabellebrusan.com

 Handcrafted by artisan makers in Laos, Article 22 is all about celebrating ‘positive transformations’.
 Their first collection called Peacebomb features beautiful peices made from Vietnam War shrapnel and other debris.
-Talk about recycling something and turning it into something positive!
-Article22.com
+Talk about recycling and turning something into a positive! article22.com

 New York based jewellery brand Winden use recycled materials to create their collections.
-This means that as well as creating sleek, minimal peices of jewellery (and hair accessories), the company is minimising its negative environmental impact.
-Windenjewelry.com
+This means that as well as creating sleek, minimal pieces of jewellery (and hair accessories), the company is minimising its negative environmental impact. windenjewelry.com

-A beautiful jewellery brand that has nothing to hide, Pascale James is wholeheartedly dedicated to following through on their ethical message.
-As opposed to mining silver – a process which includes mass energy usage, arsenic emissions, and often human rights abuses – Pascale James source all of their silver from scrap jewellery, medical equipment and electronics.
-Where gold is involved, as in their latest collection Komorebi, the luxury brand uses 18ct Fair-trade gold to ensure the highest standards of sustainability are met.
-If you’re looking for something extra special, the Pascale James bespoke service will bring your wildest jewellery dreams to life, again using either recycled or fair-trade gold with ethically sourced diamonds that go beyond the typical ’conflict free’ – or even cultivated diamonds; made above grounds, these are wholly sustainable and ethical.
+A beautiful jewellery brand which has nothing to hide, Pascale James is wholeheartedly dedicated to following through on their ethical message.
+As opposed to mining silver – a process which includes mass energy usage, arsenic emissions, and often human rights abuses – Pascale James sources its silver from scrap jewellery, medical equipment and electronics.
+Where gold is involved, the luxury brand uses 18ct Fair-trade gold to ensure the highest standards of sustainability are met.
+If you’re looking for something extra special, the Pascale James bespoke service will bring your wildest jewellery dreams to life, again using either recycled or fair-trade gold with ethically sourced diamonds which go beyond the typical ’conflict free’ – or even cultivated diamonds; made above grounds, these are wholly sustainable and ethical.
 Every single piece has been carefully designed and lovingly made in their Battersea studio.
 Needless to say, all their boxes, businesses cards and postcards are produced using recycled and FSC certified materials. pascalejames.com

 Boasting a wide selection of rings, earrings, necklaces, bracelets, bands and custom-made designs, Bario Neal is a brand proud of its eco-friendly label.
-Their commitment to being ethically sourced is broken down into four categories – Fairmined Gold; which means that any materials they use that aren’t recyled, are certified Fairmined materials, extracted by small-scale miners, Reclaimed Metal; they primarily only use recyled materials helping to 134,000 tonnes of metal earth from being extracted, Traceable Gemstones; which means their gemstones can be traced from mine to market, and Responsible Labour; each part of Bario Neal’s supply chain benefits from the company’s oath to support ‘happy and healthy working conditions’.
-Bario-neal.com
+Its commitment to ethically sourcing is broken down into four categories; Fairmined Gold – any materials which aren’t recycled are certified Fairmined materials, extracted by small-scale miners; Reclaimed Metal – they primarily only use recycled materials helping to prevent 134,000 tonnes of metal earth from being extracted; Traceable Gemstones – their gemstones can be traced from mine to market, and Responsible Labour – each part of Bario Neal’s supply chain benefits from the company’s oath to support ‘happy and healthy working conditions’. bario-neal.com